Strange metal in the doped Hubbard model via percolation: Rewriting the Hubbard Hamiltonian

 using the projector

-where $\partial\zeta$ are the sites bounding cluster $\zeta$ occupied by spin-down electrons, which ensures that $C_\zeta$ only has nontrivial action in cluster $\zeta$ and that the electrons are only put into the states indexed in $\mathcal{I}_\zeta$.
+where $\partial\zeta$ are the sites bounding cluster $\zeta$ occupied by spin-down electrons, which ensures that $C_\zeta$ only acts in cluster $\zeta$ and that the electrons are only put into the states indexed in $\mathcal{I}_\zeta$.
 The corresponding annihilation operator $C_{\zeta,\mathcal{I}_\zeta}$ can be similarly defined, and together these operators act on cluster states as